Politics of the Dominican Republic: Municipal government and administrative divisions

-It is politically divided into 31 provinces and one national district (Art.5 Constitution).
 Each province is divided into municipalities, of which there are 117 in the country, each of which is divided into smaller territorial units, such as municipal districts, rural areas and villages.
 There are currently 70 municipal districts in the Dominican Republic.
 The municipalities and municipal districts consist of an urban area and several rural areas, of which there are 715 in the country.
 The rural district consists of several places, as today a total of 8,783 in the country.
 Parajes are the smallest territorial units in the political-administrative department of the Dominican Republic.

-The Dominican Republic is divided into districts and 31 provinces: